Compute Server Etiquette

 If possible, don't use all CPUs on a node

-Each babylon node has either sixteen or twenty-four logical CPUs.
+Each babylon node has either twenty-four or forty logical CPUs.
 If you are running a serial (one-CPU) job and need to, for example, run eight instances, run four each on two nodes or two each on four nodes to spread out your usage.
 For multi-threaded jobs, be sure you're not using all CPUs on a node.

 Set "nice" on long-running jobs or jobs requiring all CPUs

 If you have a job that will run for several days, or one that will need to use all CPUs on one or more nodes, set its "nice" value higher than zero.
 This will allow other jobs to temporarily use CPUs to get work done.
 Your jobs will use CPU time whenever higher-priority jobs are not using them.
 To run a program with a higher nice value (e.g. 10), use the nice command:

 If a machine already has "niced" processes, please run only short jobs

 You can see what the nice level of processes is by looking at the NI column when running the 'top' command.
 If you need to run a job on which you would set a nice value, please choose another node.

 If possible, don't use all RAM on a node